Alb-Ard/dist-sys-dubito-online/docs/report.md

 - 1.1.7: The app must let the lobby owner start the game with all the lobby users as participants.
     - The app must let the lobby owner start a game match where the users that are in the lobby become players in the game.
     - Also, no more players must be able to join the lobby.
-- 1.1.8: The app must show, when an user is in a lobby, the other participants.
+- 1.1.8: The app must show, when a user is in a lobby, the other participants.
     - The user must be able to see a list of all the participants in the lobby it is currently in, with their name.
     - The app *may* emphasize who is the local user and who is the lobby owner.